 object, and allows for fluent method chaining to add multiple variables.

-For example:Execute
+For example:Request

 function, which has been replaced by the